8

 “...What?”

 Terra felt like she was talking through a forced smile.
-She realized she might be misinterpreted as boasting, so she spoke in as light a tone as possible to try making it clear she wasn't.
-The loud clanking of a cup being set on the table suddenly startled her.
+Bringing up that issue had been mistaken for boasting before, so she spoke as gently as possible to make it clear she wasn’t.
+The loud clatter of a cup being set on the table suddenly startled her.

 “Woah!"